When it comes to Ninja Swords, there are two conflicting schools of thought on what they actually looked like..

 When the Ninja were infiltrating directly in the dead of night, it did not matter what they carried on them - if they were seen at all it was all over..
 In such cases, a 'tactical' Ninja sword was in order, a tool that they could use in many different ways..

-When travelling on the road disguised as a monk begging for alms, clearly such a sword would be a liability.
+When traveling on the road disguised as a monk begging for alms, clearly such a sword would be a liability.
 So they would probably have used the concealed in a stick type blade or made do with whatever they could get their hands on without arousing suspicion.

 I've been wrong on this subject before, so take what I say with a pinch of salt.
 Whichever way, if you want some good Ninja sword replicas - simply select the one that best fits your personal opinion and preference, and let the internet battles rage on..